 To help you navigate the complicated world of nutrition advice for IBS sufferers, we’ve put together a list of some of the most popular tips and suggestions for using diet to relieve the symptoms of irritable bowel syndrome.
 Another great idea is to work with a gut health nutritionist who can give you nutrition advice tailored to your unique symptoms and health history.

-Hopefully, by reading the approaches below, you’ll be one step closer to balanced healthy eating habits that help offset your IBS symptoms over the long haul.
+Hopefully, these suggestions will bring you one step closer to balanced, healthy eating habits that help offset your IBS symptoms in the long run.

 1. Low-FODMAP Diet

-A low-FODMAP diet eliminates short-chain carbohydrates temporarily, as these are gas-producing foods that typically cause abdominal pain and bloating.
+It involves temporarily eliminating short-chain carbohydrates, as these are gas-producing foods that typically cause abdominal pain and bloating.